Rmoazzami/StockMarketNeuralNet/README.md

-Created for the 2018 Vanderbilt Hackathon, the files aim to gather news data from API's and rate their sentiment and impact on the community and couple that with technical indicators (RSI, Bollinger Band, Stoch, Aroon up/down) to feed into a neural network that is trained on the data (Goal was 250,000 data points but due to most clean datasets being sold at a premium we were only able to gather a fraction of that cleanly)
+Created for the 2018 Vanderbilt Hackathon, the files aim to gather news data from API's and rate their sentiment and impact on the community and couple that with technical indicators (RSI, Bollinger Band, Stoch, Aroon up/down) to feed into a neural network that is trained on the data (Started with 250,000 data points but due to most clean datasets being sold at a premium we were only able to gather a fraction of that cleanly)

-The Neural Net's result was failure (predicted positive, nuetral, and negagtive shifts 33% of the time each), although data collection could be considered a success the results imply there is no general correlation between the average news article and the price of the stock.
+The Neural Net's accuracy was 61.44% on some training runs as opposed to the 33% expected from a random classifier of postive, neutral, and negative prediction.

+Note: All data points where exclusively for the month of october 2018